 - Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen, can help reduce mild swelling and pain.
+Be safe with medicines.
+Read and follow all instructions on the label.
 See a doctor for severe swelling and pain in the glands, joints, and muscles, which may require a different medicine or further evaluation.

 Primary Medical Reviewer Adam Husney, MD - Family Medicine